 Enlightened Equipment Torrid Apex Review

 Enlightened Equipment makes great ultralight quilts and a few years ago released their first insulated jacket, The Torrid.
 It’s the cheapest jacket on the list but you get a lot for your money.
-If you want a killer jacket and you’re on a budget then the Torrid is a no brainer.

 - WEIGHT: 8.4 ounces